Hsotuhsa-S/Thyroid-Classification-Model-Python/README.md

 # Thyroid Disease Classification Models in Python

+## From R to Python: Project History

+This repository evolved from an earlier [thyroid classification project](https://github.com/Hsotuhsa-S/Thyroid-Classification-Models) created for a Heidelberg University medical data science course.
+While the original used R and explored three classification models, this Python implementation adds KNN modeling, enhances modularity, and prepares the model for deployment in end-to-end ML workflows.

 ## Project Overview

 This project evaluates and compares multiple classification algorithms (GLM/Logistic Regression, SVM, Random Forest, KNN) for predicting thyroid disease using clinical and laboratory data.
 The analysis is framed both from a data science and medical perspective,